ilidarka/rsschool-cv/cv.md

 -   CSS/SASS
 -   JavaScript/TypeScript(Basic)
 -   React(Basic)
+-   NodeJS with Express
+-   SQL (PostgreSQL and MySQL)
+-   Java
 -   Git
+-   VSCode, Eclipse, IntelliJ IDEA, Postman, Figma for development

-## English
+## Languages

-B2 (Completed a paid B1 course and then got a B2 working for an IT company.)
+-   **English:** B2 (Completed a paid B1 course and then got a B2 working for an IT company.)
+-   **Russian:** Native